adrury0726/Price-Digest-API-Integration/README.md

-Key info for my project:
+Key side notes for my project:

 * You'll notice in my SQL queries that I use @ApplicationNum and @SubscriberID in all of them.
 This is because I work for a leasing company where we have millions of applications.
 Those two variables are key information to trace each asset back to a specific application for an applicant.

 * My GetRequests are what I used to plug in values that are within our tables so that I can send API requests based on that information.

+* My ModelBuilders are what I'm using in order to run a query to get the data that's returned and plug it into my API requests.